brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 ### 3.2.
 Characters <a name="characterData"></a>

 Character objects contain data about the state of player characters.
-A character object is associated with one server.
+Each character object is associated with one server.
 The following endpoints provide general and targeted approaches to monitoring player characters.

 Endpoints:
 ```